champagnepappi/maintenance_app/README.md

 ##You can contribute
 To add features
-1. Fork it
+1. Fork it.
-2. work on branch('git checkout -b branch')
+2. work on branch('git checkout -b branch').
-3. Add your changes ( git add . )
+3. Add your changes ( git add . ).
-4. Commit your changes (git commit -m "added new feature")
+4. Commit your changes (git commit -m "added new feature").
 5. Create a pull request.